semgrep/semgrep-docs/docs/semgrep-pro-vs-oss.md

 Your scan configuration, such as rules and policies, or type of scan (SAST, SCA, or secrets) are preserved across all environments.

-Users comfortable with granting Semgrep code access, can quickly deploy Semgrep to thousands of repositories through Managed Scans. tk link
+Users comfortable with granting Semgrep code access, can quickly deploy Semgrep to thousands of repositories through [Managed Scans](/deployment/managed-scanning).

 AppSec Platform supports various CI providers and source code managers (SCMs) such as GitHub, GitLab, Bitbucket, and Azure.